Mel Doig

-Doig campaigned in St. Catharines in the 1979 and 1984 federal elections, and in the Toronto riding of St. Paul's for the 1980 federal election.
-He described himself as a journalist in 1979 and 1980, and as a secretary in 1984.
+Doig was a candidate in St. Catharines in the 1979 and 1984 federal elections and in the Toronto riding of St. Paul's in the 1980 federal election.
+He described himself as a journalist in 1979 and 1980 and as a secretary in 1984.
 Doig never came close to winning election.

 During the 1981 provincial campaign, Doig called for a "new majority" of Members of Provincial Parliament who would end the foreign control of provincial industries.
 His party's platform called for the nationalization of natural resources, and government takeovers of plants that were in financial jeopardy.
-The Communist Party did not run a full slate of candidates, and Doig argued that some members of the New Democratic Party (NDP) could become part of the "new majority" in the legislature.
+The Communist Party did not run a full slate of candidates.
+Doig proposed that MPPs belonging to the New Democratic Party (NDP) could become part of the "new majority" in the legislature.
 He received 162 votes in Dovercourt, finishing last against NDP candidate Tony Lupusella.